fly-hiring/backend-engineer-challenge/README.md

 ## What We Want You to Do

+Write some code, and write some notes for us.

-This project comes with a basic [invoice model](app/models/invoice.rb) and [migration](db/migrate/20221027223051_create_invoices.rb), but it's incomplete.
+This project comes with a basic [invoice model](app/models/invoice.rb) and [migration](db/migrate/20221027223051_create_invoices.rb), but the data model is incomplete.
-We want you to build the remaining pieces of the invoice model (if anything is missing) as well as the invoice items (line items).
+We want you to build the remaining pieces of the invoice model (if anything is missing) as well as the invoice items (or line items).
 Don't worry about modeling usage or pricing, just focus on invoices.

 Once you have the models worked out, we want you to show us how you would sync invoices to Stripe.
 **We don't want you to write to the actual Stripe API!**